zardam/circuitpython/docs/programming_guide/01_digital_io.rst

 level.
 Then when the switch is flipped and connected to ground / low logic it will 'overpower' the small pull-up resistor and read a low digital logic level.

-To enable a digital input with a pull-up (or pull-down) resistor you do so with a parameter to the :py:func:`digitalio.DigitalInOut.switch_to_input` function:
+To enable a digital input with a pull-up (or pull-down) resistor you can do so with a parameter to the :py:func:`digitalio.DigitalInOut.switch_to_input`
+function:

   >>> switch.switch_to_input(pull=digitalio.Pull.UP)

+Or you set the :py:attr:`digitalio.DigitalInOut.pull` property:

+  >>> switch.pull = digitalio.Pull.UP

+Just like with setting direction you can use either the pull parameter to the switch_to_input function or the pull property to set an input's pull-up or pull down resistor.

 Now the digital input is configured with a pull-up resistor!
-Note that you can instead specify a pull-down resistor (connected to ground / low digital logic level) by setting the pull parameter to the :py:attr:`digitalio.Pull.DOWN` value.

-Once the input is configured with a pull-up resistor use the :py:attr:`digitalio.DigitalInOut.value` attribute to read its value:
+Try reading the value of the input with the  use the :py:attr:`digitalio.DigitalInOut.value` attribute again:

   >>> switch.value
   False